 What does regular dental hygiene involve?

-- Chew toys – e.g. Kongs come in a form that encourage chewing
+Chew toys – e.g. Many Kongs and Fresheeze toys come in a form that encourages chewing

-2) Brushing the teeth daily for 2 minutes with a soft children’s toothbrush or a finger toothbrush for small dogs or cats.
-This is generally as good as if not better than chewing bones, however it must be done daily which can be tedious and time consuming.
-Pet toothpaste must be used as human toothpastes are not supposed to be swallowed, however pet toothpastes are safe to be swallowed.
+2) Brushing the teeth once or twice daily for 2 minutes with a soft children’s toothbrush or a finger toothbrush for small dogs or cats.
+This is the best thing we can do for our pets oral health.
+Pet toothpaste must be used as human toothpastes are not safe for pets and are not supposed to be swallowed, however pet toothpastes are pet-safe and able to be swallowed.
 There are various animal friendly flavours available.
 Many pets will not allow a thorough brushing initially, however a surprising number of animals will allow their teeth to be brushed if they are trained over time.
-Try it as part of a routine with a reward afterwards e.g. done prior to dinner or a bone/treat.

 3) Prescription diets – There are a few brands of premium dry food diets that will aid in the prevention of tartar accumulation. (e.g. Hills T/D, Royal Canin Dental).
 They are different from other dry pet foods in that the kibbles are larger and do not shatter immediately when bitten into.
 Instead, the tooth penetrates the kibble and deposits of plaque and other debris are wiped from the surface.
 These are generally complete and balanced foods and can be fed daily as the sole diet without the need for supplements.